python/pyperformance/doc/usage.rst

 * Python 3: ``sudo dnf install python3-devel``
 * PyPy: ``sudo dnf install pypy-devel``

-In some cases, performance fails to create a virtual environment.
+In some cases, pyperformance fails to create a virtual environment.
 In this case, upgrading virtualenv on the system can fix the issue.
 Example::

     sudo python2 -m pip install -U virtualenv